 WHO WE ARE

-The philosophy behind the network’s formation was based on the approach of encouraging synergies for ICT policy related activities and initiatives.
+The philosophy behind the network’s formation was based on encouraging synergies for ICT policy related activities and initiatives.

 Who we are

 KICTANet is a multi-stakeholder Think Tank for people and institutions interested and involved in ICT policy and regulation.